sarath-menon/nn_class/docs/nn_intro.rst

 Before Deep learning
 =====================

-Deep learning now constitutes most of machine learning and both advancements and econimic value generated are growing exponentially ,but this was not always the case.Even in the last decade ,most of the ML community was concerened with several now obsolete techniques such as kNN ,SVM and random forests.But these techinques had several problems associated with them and nobody could get it to work really well on any problem that mattered in real life.Let me demostrate them through two examples
+Deep learning now constitutes most of machine learning and both advancements and econimic value generated are growing exponentially ,but this was not always the case.Even in the last decade most of the ML community was concerened with several now obsolete techniques such as kNN ,SVM and random forests.But these techinques had several problems associated with them and nobody could get it to work really well on any problem that mattered in real life.Let me demostrate them through two examples